 Be Aware of How You Dress

 This is more of a recommendation than a guideline.
-Before traveling to Africa, you should be cognizant of the fact that the culture and traditions where you are traveling are likely very different from those back home.
+Before visiting Africa for the first time, you should be cognizant of the fact that the culture and traditions.
+They are likely very different from those back home.
 For instance, in Africa women tend to dress much more conservatively than in the other parts of the world.

 For this reason, you may want to keep that in mind when packing so that you are respectful to their culture.
-I am not saying that you need to dress as the locals do, but you should try and be sure that what you wear isn’t perceived as being disrespectful.
+It is not necessary to dress like the locals, but you should ensure that your clothing isn’t perceived as disrespectful.

 - No shorts or skirts shorter than knee length.